Pho: Globalization

-In the aftermath of the Vietnam War, Vietnamese refugees brought pho to many countries.
-Restaurants specializing in phở appeared in numerous Asian enclaves and Little Saigons, such as in Paris and in major cities in the United States, Canada and Australia.
+In the aftermath of the Vietnam War, Vietnamese refugees brought phở to many countries.
+Restaurants specializing in phở appeared in numerous Asian neighborhoods and Little Saigons, such as in Paris and in major cities in the United States, Canada, and Australia.
 In 1980, the first of hundreds of phở restaurants opened in the Little Saigon in Orange County, California.

 In the United States, phở began to enter the mainstream during the 1990s, as relations between the U.S. and Vietnam improved.
 At that time Vietnamese restaurants began opening quickly in Texas and California, spreading rapidly along the Gulf and West Coasts, as well as the East Coast and the rest of the country.
 During the 2000s, phở restaurants in the United States generated US$500 million in annual revenue, according to an unofficial estimate.
 Phở can now be found in cafeterias at many college and corporate campuses, especially on the West Coast.

-The word "pho" was added to the Shorter Oxford English Dictionary in 2007. is listed at number 28 on "World's 50 most delicious foods" compiled by CNN Go in 2011.
+The word "pho" was added to the Shorter Oxford English Dictionary in 2007. is listed at number 28 on "World's 50 Most Delicious Foods", compiled by CNN Go in 2011.
 The Vietnamese Embassy in Mexico celebrated Phở Day on April 3, 2016, with Osaka Prefecture holding a similar commemoration the following day.
 Phở has been adopted by other Southeast Asian cuisines, including Lao and Hmong cuisine.
 It sometimes appears as "Phô" on menus in Australia.

+Modern era

+In recent decades, phở has evolved beyond its traditional form, with new variations emerging to cater to modern tastes and preferences.
+One notable innovation is phở cuốn, where the ingredients of phở are wrapped in fresh rice noodles, creating a new dish that has gained popularity in Hanoi.

+Phở's influence has even extended into the cocktail scene, with bars like Nê offering phở-inspired cocktails that incorporate the soup’s signature spices.

+Additionally, chefs such as Peter Cung have brought phở into the realm of fine dining, as exemplified by his Michelin-starred restaurant Anan Saigon, where phở is deconstructed into a multi-course meal.

+Official recognition has followed suit, with the Vietnamese government designating December 12 as the 'Day of Phở' in 2018, and in 2024, Hanoi and Nam Định-style phở were recognized as national intangible cultural heritage.
+These developments reflect the dish’s enduring relevance and its continued reinvention in both local and international culinary landscapes.